 Teen Refugee Integration + Community Building

-How do we welcome the world's displaced citizens into a better shared future?
-The Artivist Nest will be holding a seven day residential program in Monterosi, Italy, hosting ten migrant youth, with the participation of an array of artists, mentors, and social activists .
+How do we welcome the world’s displaced citizens into a better shared future?
+The Artivist Nest is holding a seven day residential program in Monterosi, Italy, hosting ten migrant youth, with the participation of an array of artists, mentors, and social activists.
 This creative retreat will be led by a team of experienced facilitators with expertise in group dynamics, arts-based facilitation, experiential learning, social change and leadership skills.

 The participants will be guided through a process that will support collaboration, community building and self expression.
-Seven day program to include arts therapies, video production, cross cultural and intergenerational dialogue, story telling, grief and trauma exercises and more.
+Program to include arts therapies, video production, cross cultural and intergenerational dialogue, story telling, grief and trauma exercises and more.

 Outcomes will include increased self-confidence, new found practical skills of creative expression and a strengthened belief in their ability to make positive change in their own lives and in their communities.